dachcom-digital/pimcore-toolbox/docs/15_Context.md

 > **Note**: If you have enabled `merge_with_root` you cannot use a different theme in sub context since there would be a layout mismatch.

+### Merge Hierarchy
+Merge from root means:
+1. get all config from toolbox core bundle
+2. merge with all `toolbox` configs defined in app
+3. merge with all `toolbox.context.context_name.xy` configs defined in app

 ## Configuration Example

 ```yml